 - Ms. Campbell has been recognized by the Samuel Lawrence Foundation for her “unbridled courage to brave a course for gender equality with equal pay and privilege.”

-- Ms. Campbell is recognized by her peers as one of The Best Lawyers in America® in First Amendment litigation.
+- Ms. Campbell is recognized by her peers as one of The Best Lawyers in America® in Labor & Employment and First Amendment Litigation.

 - Ms. Campbell has earned the highest AV Preeminent® rating for lawyers by Martindale-Hubbell and a 5.0/5.0 preeminent rating by clients.